AJ Thompson, CTO

 Running continuous backups means that it is possible for existing backed-up files to be overwritten by the encrypted versions—potentially leaving the business without a clean copy of data to restore from.
 This approach also introduces the risk of the ransomware software itself being backed up.
 In this scenario, even if the business can restore unencrypted data from an earlier backup, the encryption process may simply begin all over again.

 In the fight against ransomware, there is one weapon that all future-facing organisations should have in their arsenal: immutable, unchangeable data.

 By storing data backups in a write once, read many (WORM) format, businesses can ensure that it cannot be encrypted by attackers: allowing for fast, complete recovery and thereby disarming the ransomware threat.

-By building on Adaptive Data Protection (ADP) from Cobalt Iron—itself based on industry-leading IBM Spectrum Protect technology—Northdoor has created a solution to protect organisations from the business risk of ransomware attacks.
-Using ADP’s Cyber Shield capability, Northdoor’s backup-as-a-service offering delivers WORM capabilities as standard.
+By building on Compass™ from Cobalt Iron—itself based on industry-leading IBM Spectrum Protect technology—Northdoor has created a solution to protect organisations from the business risk of ransomware attacks.
+Using Compass’s Cyber Shield capability, Northdoor’s backup-as-a-service offering delivers WORM capabilities as standard.

 By creating and securely isolating WORM copies of data at regular intervals, the Northdoor solution ensures that there is always an immutable, timely copy of data in addition to the continuous snapshots of the environment.
 The result?
 Rapid, straightforward and cost-effective data recovery if the worst-case scenario happens.